 You may contact the Division of Revenue employee who made the seizure or warrant if you have any questions.

 You have a right to an administrative review of our seizure action when we have taken your personal property that you need to maintain your business.

 After we seize your property, we must give public notice of a pending sale.
 Public notice usually appears in a newspaper that is published or circulated in the county where the sale will be held.
 We will personally deliver the original notice of sale to you or send it to you by certified mail.
 After we give notice, we must wait at least 10 days conducting the sale.

 However, if the property is perishable and must be sold immediately, we are not required to wait 10 days before holding the sale.

 Before the sale, we will compute a minimum bid price.
 This is the lowest amount that we will accept for the sale of the property to protect your interest in that property.
 We will tell you the minimum bid price we set, which is usually 80% or more of the forced sale value of the property, after any liens are subtracted.

-If you disagree with this minimum bid price, you can appeal it by requesting that the price be recomputed by either a DE DOR valuation engineer or a private appraiser who can assist the DE DOR engineer.
+If you disagree with this minimum bid price, you can appeal it by requesting that the price be recomputed by either a Division of Revenue valuation engineer or a private appraiser who can assist the Division of Revenue engineer.
 If you still disagree with the revised appraisal, you may obtain a second appraisal.